-Are there structures or trees that you want to attach the lights to?
+Are there structures or trees that I want to attach the lights to?

-Where do you need to install a pole stand if you don’t have structures or trees to incorporate in your pattern?
+Where do I need to install a pole stand if I don’t have structures or trees to incorporate in my pattern?

-If using a guide wire, either actual wire or 80 pound fishing line, hang this first.
-Note: In some situations, the light strings may need to be threaded through the guide wire prior to being hung.
+If using guide wire, hang this first Note: In some situations, the light strings may need to be threaded through the guide wire prior to being hung.

-Start by hanging your first p light strand with the male plug end closest to your outlet.
-If you're using our customizable string lights do not plug them in until you had added both the end plugs.
+Start by hanging your first patio light string with the male plug end closest to your outlet.

 Can I use a dimmer with my string lights?

 Dimmers come in a variety of options and allow you to control the brightness of the lights.
-They range from $13 for use of 300 watts of lights ( 60 feet) to $47 for use with 1000 watts of lights (200).
+They range from $13 for use of 300 watts of lights to $47 for use with 1000 watts of lights.